apiflask/apiflask/docs/usage.md

 - `tag`: The tag or tag list of this endpoint, map the tags you passed in the `app.tags` attribute.
 You can pass a list of tag names or just a single tag name string.
-            If `app.tags` not set, the blueprint name will be used as tag name.
+            If `app.tags` is not set, the blueprint name will be used as the tag name.
 - `responses`: The other responses for this view function, accepts a dict in a format of `{404: 'Not Found'}` or a list of status code (`[404, 418]`).
 - `deprecated`: Flag this endpoint as deprecated in API docs.
 Defaults to `False`.